ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingremovingservers.md

 * If using vSAN storage, at least for ESXi servers are required.
 * When you remove ESXi servers, the servers are placed in maintenance mode, and after that, all the VMs running on the servers are migrated before they are removed from vCenter Server.
 For maximum of control over the relocation of VMs, it is recommended that you place the ESXi servers to be removed in maintenance mode and migrate the VMs running on them manually using the VMware vSphere Web Client.
 After that, remove the ESXi servers by using the {{site.data.keyword.vmwaresolutions_short}} console.
 * (NSX-V only) If F5 BIG-IP or FortiGate Virtual Appliance is installed on your ESXi server, you must migrate the F5 BIG-IP and FortiGate VMs to a different ESXi server than the one that is hosting the VMs.
-* (NSX-V only) If IBM Spectrum Protect&trade; Plus is installedon your ESXi server, ensure that there are no active (failed or in progress) backup or restore operations, because these active operations might prevent the ESXi server to be removed.
+* (NSX-V only) If IBM Spectrum Protect&trade; Plus is installed on your ESXi server, ensure that there are no active (failed or in progress) backup or restore operations, because these active operations might prevent the ESXi server to be removed.

 A 12-month commitment is required when you order the VMware HCX service.
 Your account continues to be charged for the HCX components if you delete a server before the end of 12-month commitment period.
 The 12-month commitment expiration date is available on the HCX details page.
 For more information about viewing service details, see [Ordering, viewing, and removing services for vCenter Server instances](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_addingremovingservices#vc_addingremovingservices-viewing-procedure).
 {:important}